CL Parchment 770 433 1

 Mechanical Adv curb bit

 We are told that the load force is the force in the horse’s mouth.
 But what is the load in this example?
-Let’s examine the system more carefully.
+Look carefully.
 (Extract the principle.)

 What is the load?
 In the above example, the calculated load Force is the force exerted upon (and opposed by) by the CURB STRAP on the jaw of the horse.

 Without a curb strap, it is not a leveraged bit.
-I will discuss the importance of the curb strap and its adjustment later, but since the bit is designed to be used with a curb strap let’s limit this portion discussion to that configuration.
+I will discuss the importance of the curb strap and its adjustment later.
+Since the bit is designed to be used with a curb strap (they are sometimes called curb bits) let’s limit this discussion to that configuration.

 So, is the force on the curb our major consideration, or is it the force applied to the mouth piece?
 Most people want to know how much force is applied to the horse’s mouth.
 This sensitive area is of primary consideration when estimating the pressure applied by the bit.

-In the above lever example, the force exerted by the mouthpiece is the downward force exerted on the fulcrum!
+In the above lever example, the force exerted upon the mouthpiece is the downward force exerted on the fulcrum!
 How do we calculate that?
 Actually, the calculation is simple:

 The force on the fulcrum is the combined force of the effort and the opposing force of the load caused by the curb strap (for a class 1 lever).